iGitScor/igitscor.github.io/_posts/2016-05-06-user-experience-workshop.md

 I was proud to assist to this workshop and to help to organize it.

-On the test results point of view, the team was satisfied of the pragmatism even if the scenario traces the needs and problems.
+On the test results point of view, the team was satisfied of the pragmatism, even if the scenario traces the needs and problems.
 On the organizational point of view, the workshop was a real success with the presence of different profiles (students, marketers, developers, psychologists...)

 ## Web development